 Aeneas looks longingly at the industrious and prospering Carthage, crying out “How fortunate are those whose walls already rise!”(Book 1, lines 619-620).
 The comparison of Carthage to a thriving beehive, with its citizens coming and going, is sharply juxtaposed with the tragic sense of loss that Aeneas must feel at that moment for his homeland of Troy, which was so recently lost to the Greeks.
 The simile stirs up a lot of pity for Aeneas who, just as in the previously discussed simile, is fighting two conflicting emotions within himself: that of longing for Troy, and that of duty towards the founding of Rome.
 Additionally, this image of a bustling beehive serves as a precursor to Rome’s own greatness and its ties to Aeneas.

-Thus far, the similes examined have cast Aeneas in a ethereal light, showing him as floating in a state of limbo between his longing for Troy and his pietas.
+Thus far, the similes examined have cast Aeneas in an ethereal light, showing him as floating in a state of limbo between his longing for Troy and his pietas.
 These themes are cemented in Book 4, when Aeneas is compared to a sturdy oak tree when confronted by Dido on his decision to stay with her in Carthage or continue on to Italy:

 “As when, among the Alps, north winds